 When do you start receiving SNAP benefits after applying in South Dakota?

-SNAP benefits in South Dakota are distributed after your application for the program is approved.
+SNAP benefits in South Dakota are distributed after your request is approved and the application process is complete.
 According to federal law, you must receive a decision on your application within 30 days if you submitted all the required information.
 Your EBT card will then be sent to you in the mail.
 As a result, it may take several days for you to receive it.

 The SNAP program guidelines state that, if you are eligible for expedited benefits, you may receive your EBT card with your monthly allotment sooner than usual.
 You may qualify for expedited service if your gross monthly income is lower than $150, if your countable resources are lower than $100 and if you meet the other qualifications.
 Discover more about SNAP benefits when you download our free guide.